PBRjr/obsidian-eberron-notes/Campaign Notes/Items/Steelhardt Schematic.md

 ---
 Figure 7.1: Steelhardt Transference Core Assembly - Partial Deconstruction

-The illustration showcases a partially deconstructed view of the Steelhardt's Transference Core Assembly, highlighting the intricate balance between arcane engineering and ethereal dynamics.
-Each component is carefully labeled, with detailed notations on function, material composition, and magical imbue.

 Transference Core Housing:
     - Material: Arcanite Alloy; a blend of mithral and adamantine, tempered with dragon's blood.
     - Function: Provides an indestructible container for the Transference Core, ensuring no external magical or physical forces can disrupt the soul's containment.